Follow us

 Technical Level 5: For experienced ski tourers (more than 10 recent outings), capable of skiing in all snow conditions on varied and exposed slopes with technical sections, mastering kick turns and the use of crampons and an ice axe.

-🎯 Level 1 Objective: Understand Avalanche Risk
+Level 1 Course Objective: Understand Avalanche Risk

 ➤ Level 1 Course Content